 Author, Speaker, & Advocate

 December 16, 2012 was the day Rachael stopped running in silence.
-It was the day she wrote the first blog post on this website about dealing with anorexia and binge eating as an All-American runner and shared it with the world.
+It was the day she wrote the first blog post on this website about dealing with anorexia and binge eating as an NAIA All-American cross country and track runner.

 Writing her truth invited others to share their eating disorder experiences.
 Rachael began to see how many athletes dealt with these issues behind closed doors–in secrecy and in shame–and it made her feel less alone.
 It also fueled the fire to speak louder about eating disorder experiences and ask, now what?